nawawi/docket-cache/README.md

 The only solution is to store the object caches into files.
 With WordPress, exporting the PHP objects are not easy, most plugin that implements file-based solution will serialize and unserialize the object to store and retrieve the data.

-The Docket Cache makes it better by converting the object cache into plain PHP code.
-This solution is faster since WordPress only retrieves the stored caches at the same time it loads its library.
+The Docket Cache is better because it converts the object cache into plain PHP code.
+This solution is faster since WordPress can use the cache directly without running other operation.

 ## Installation